aliyevsahib/predictive-marketing-campaign/README.md

 # Predictive Marketing Campaign & Customer Segmentation 🎯

 ## 📌 Project Overview
-This project is an end-to-end Data Science pipeline designed to analyze customer behavior, segment them into distinct personality clusters, and build a highly optimized predictive model to maximize the ROI (Return on Investment) of targeted marketing campaigns.
+This project is an end-to-end Data Science pipeline designed to analyse customer behaviour, segment them into distinct personality clusters, and build a highly optimised predictive model to maximise the ROI (Return on Investment) of targeted marketing campaigns.

 By transitioning from a "spray-and-pray" marketing approach to a data-driven predictive strategy, this project demonstrates how machine learning can significantly boost campaign revenue by effectively identifying hidden buyers.